rdlauer/articles/misc/blues/wireless-iot-for-the-rest-of-us/post.md

 # Wireless IoT for the Rest of Us

 When predicting the next 10 years of growth in IT markets, the famed tech analysts of our time (Gartner, Forrester, IDC, and the like) seem to strike out as often as they hit.
-I get it, reading the tea leaves of tech trends is not for the feint of heart.
+I get it, reading the tea leaves of tech trends is not for the faint of heart.

 However, one artifact of Gartner I'm a huge fan of is their [Hype Cycle](https://www.gartner.com/en/research/methodologies/gartner-hype-cycle).
 Gartner takes us on an annual roller coaster of technology niches as they advance through early life stages: